-- Line a plate with a few paper towels.
+- Line a baking tray with a few paper towels.

-- Place the block of tofu on the paper towels.
+- Place the blocks of tofu, single layer on the paper towels.

-- Put a few paper towels on top of the tofu.
+- Put a paper towel on top of the tofu.

-- Place a chopping board on top, then weigh it down by putting some objects (another plate, for example) on the chopping board.
+- Place a cutting board (or any other heavy objects) on top, then weigh it down by putting some objects (another plate, for example) on the curtting board.
 Add the weight gradually so that it is not too heavy until it breaks the tofu.

 - Let the tofu sit for a while.
-The weight will speed up the water exuding from the tofu.
+The weight will speed up the excess water releasing from the tofu.

 Add some soy sauce to marinate